open-sauced/docs/docs/maintainers/understanding-lists-data.md

 Once you've created your list of contributors, it's time to understand the data provided.
 Understanding this data is key to effectively managing your projects and contributors.

+## Understanding Lists Contibutor Data

-- **Total Commits of a Group of Contributors in the Last 30 Days**.
+### Interpreting Total Commits in the Last 30 Days
 Understanding the commits over the last thirty days helps in gauging the overall activity and productivity of the group.

 High commit volume might indicate a highly active and engaged team.
 A sudden drop could signal potential issues or a need for additional support or motivation.

-- **Active Contributors in a Group in the Last 30 Days**.
+### Monitoring Active Contributors
 Identifying active contributors helps in recognizing reliable team members and planning future tasks.

 Trends in active contributor numbers can indicate the health of the project community and effectiveness of engagement strategies.

-- **New Contributors in a Group in the Last 30 Days**.
+Notice the ebbs and flows in individual contributors’ activity.

+A decline in a normally active contributor’s engagement could indicate burnout or dissatisfaction, while a surge in activity might be tied to recent changes or enhancements in the project.
+Tracking activity levels can help you in managing team burnout, understanding resource needs, and spotting potential issues before they escalate.

+### Understanding Types of Contributors
+#### New Contributors
 Tracking new contributors is key to understanding the growth and influx of new talent.

-An influx of new contributors might be a positive sign of project popularity or successful outreach efforts.
+An influx of new contributors might be a positive sign of project popularity, successful outreach efforts, or the community health of your project.
+However, it could also indicate a need for more support and guidance for new contributors.

+#### Alumni Contributors
-- **Alumni Contributors in a Group in the Last 30 Days** Identifying contributors who have stopped contributing helps in assessing potential issues or dissatisfaction.
+Alumni contributors are contributors who haven't been active in the last thirty days.
+Identifying contributors who have stopped contributing helps in assessing potential issues or dissatisfaction.

 High churn rates could signal deeper problems within the project environment or community management.

-- **Most Active Contributors Over the Last 30 Days Compared with Others in a Set List**
+#### Most Active Contributors

-Helps in identifying key contributors and potential leaders.

-Can guide maintainers in delegation of responsibilities and recognition of top performers.
+Identifying key contributors and potential leaders is important for project health and growth.
+It can help with delegation of responsibilities and recognition of top performers.
+It can also identify potential mentors for new contributors and help in planning for succession.

-- **Repositories Contributors in a List Have Contributed to Over the Last 30 Days**

-Offers insight into the range of interests or expertise of the contributors.

-Contributes to understanding cross-project collaborations and identifying potential areas for new collaborations.

-- **Last Repository Contributor to**.
+If you see that there are a few active contributors who are doing most of the work, it might be a sign that the project needs more support or that the workload needs to be better distributed.

+### Activity Across Other Repositories
+Understanding the range of repositories to which contributors in a list have recently contributed shows the broader interests and skills of the community.
+It reveals contributors' engagement levels and potential specializations, which allows for effective task allocation and identifying mentorship or leadership candidates.

+Additionally, it opens paths for potential cross-project collaborations and strategic project planning, aligning the project’s goals with  trends and interests in the open source ecosystem.
-Provides a recent history of each contributor's engagement.

-Useful for tracking individual contribution patterns and identifying potentially cooling interests.
+Understanding the recent history of each contributor's engagement assists in tracking individual contribution patterns and identifying potentially cooling interests as well.

-- **Activity Level for Each Contributor in a List, Number of Repositories They've Contributed to, Languages They Used, and Contributions Over the Last 30 Days**.

-A comprehensive view of each contributor’s engagement, versatility, and areas of expertise.

-Assists in task allocation based on expertise, interest, and recent activity levels.
-- **The Timezones**.Vital for coordinating collaborative work and scheduling meetings.

-Can help in planning and ensuring that global teams are not facing timezone-related collaboration barriers.